timf34/SSD/README.md

 **Setting up:**

 Need to open up a WSL2 terminal

 Then need to run `. venv/bin/activate` to activate the virtual environment

-- [] add an updated wsl_venv_requirements.txt for setting up.
-Probably remove the older setup scripts.